-1. On 19th September 2006, the Armenian Constitutional Court asked the Venice Commission for an Amicus Curiae Opinion about the conformity of the Law on Political Parties of the Republic of Armenia with international standards in the following terms:
+1. On 19th September 2006, the Armenian Constitutional Court requested the Venice Commission to give an Amicus Curiae Opinion on the conformity of the Law on Political Parties of the Republic of Armenia with international standards in the following terms:

-"The constitutionality of the RA Law "On Political Parties": The RA Ombudsman contests the constitutionality of the provisions of the law, according to which the political parties disintegrate if they do not participate in the parliament elections twice or in the case of participation gain less than one per cent of votes.
+"The constitutionality of the RA Law "On Political Parties": The RA Ombudsman contests the constitutionality of the provisions of the law, according to which the political parties disintegrate if they fail to participate in the parliament elections twice or if they obtain less than one per cent of votes.
 The Ombudsman considers that Paragraphs 2 and 3 of Article 31 of the RA Law "On Parties" contradict Paragraph 2 of Article 28 and Paragraph 1 of Article 43 of the RA Constitution."

-2. The Constitutional Court of the Republic of Armenia asked whether the Venice Commission has already formed a definite position on this issue and how the approach is in the international practice of constitutional legislation.
-For responding this question, these comments review, firstly, the European Convention on Human Rights and the ECoHR case law.
-Secondly, the general position of the Venice Commission on the issue is assessed in general terms and, thirdly, it reviews the former Venice Commission position on the Law on Political Parties of Armenia.
-As the review will show, there is a large and consistent acquis on the issue and, hence, the opinion comes to a conclusion that is contrary to the provisions contained in article 31 of the Republic of Armenia Law on Political Parties.
+2. The Constitutional Court of the Republic of Armenia asked whether the Venice Commission had already formed a definite position on this issue and what was the approach to this problem in the international practice.
+The following comments review, firstly, the relevant articles of the European Convention on Human Rights (ECHR) and the European Court of Human Rights' case law (ECOHR).
+Secondly, the general position of the Venice Commission on the issue is assessed in general terms and, thirdly, the Venice Commission's position on the Law on Political Parties of Armenia.